mmontossi/listable_collections/README.md

 ## Maintenance

 Because we've limited resources we'll mainly add features and keep a compatibility range close to what we need in our projects.
-However, contributions are more than welcome if someone wants to help improve and extend the gem.
+However, contributions are more than welcome if someone wants to help improve the gem.

 ## Credits